-&lt;sup>187 HMPPS, 'Prisoner and staff perceptions of procedural justice in English and Welsh prisons', (2019); HMPPS, 'Understanding the process and experience of recall to prison', (2018); P. Ugwudike, 'The dynamics of service user participation and compliance in community justice settings', (2016).
+187 HMPPS, 'Prisoner and staff perceptions of procedural justice in English and Welsh prisons', (2019); HMPPS, 'Understanding the process and experience of recall to prison', (2018); P. Ugwudike, 'The dynamics of service user participation and compliance in community justice settings', (2016).
 Howard Journal 55(4): pp. 455-477; B. Weaver and M. Barry, 'Managing high risk offenders in the community: Compliance, cooperation and consent in a climate of concern', (2014a).
 European Journal of Probation 6(3): pp. 278-295; B. Weaver and M. Barry, 'Risky business?
 Supporting desistance from sexual offending', (2014b); McCartan K, 'Responding to Sexual Offending: Perceptions, Risk Management and Public Protection', (Basingstoke: Palgrave Macmillan, pp. 153-169).
 See also: ICEVLP chaired by Bishop James Jones.
 Ken Sutton is Secretary to the Commission.

-&lt;sup>188 A recent study into prisoners' experiences, specifically of the parole process was conducted in 2020 by Kelly, McIvor and Richard in Scotland by way of a questionnaire which sought to explore their understanding, their level of engagement, and participation in the process, as well as their general experiences of the parole process with a view to identifying areas for improvement.
+by Kelly, McIvor and Richard in Scotland by way of a questionnaire which sought to explore their understanding, their level of engagement, and participation in the process, as well as their general experiences of the parole process with a view to identifying areas for improvement.
 The study found, amongst other things, that prisoners did not have a clear understanding of parole and often did not feel fully engaged in the process.
 It argued that better support for prisoners prior to, during and following parole hearings might foster their increased engagement and go some way to alleviating the anxiety associated with the parole process.
-See L. Kelly, G. McIvor and K. Richard, 'Prisoners' understanding and experiences of parole', (November 2020).
+See Kelly L, McIvor G & Richard K (2020), 'Prisoners' understanding and experiences of parole', Criminal Behaviour and Mental Health, 30 (6), pp. 321-330.
 The Parole Board for Scotland authorised the survey which was undertaken in conjunction with the Scottish Prison Service.